mm80843/T3.5/docs/Benef/PBN__Benef_734.md

 ## Articles mentionning this Benefit

 * [Health, Economic and Social Development Challenges of the COVID-19 Pandemic: Strategies for Multiple and Interconnected Issues](https://github.com/mm80843/T3.5/blob/main/docs/Article/PBN__Article_144.md)

+## Name of the Benefit

+Non-pharmaceutical interventions stabilize the economy by reducing the spread of the virus and allowing businesses to operate more normally.